Consensys/defi-score/whitepaper.md

 ## Future Improvements
 There is much work still to do on this model.
 This is early stage research.
 This model needs more fine-tuning and validation.
-There is also a need to include other relevant risks in this model, like centralization risks, oracle risks and liquidation policy risks.
+There is also a need to include other relevant risks in this model, like liquidation policy risks.
 Some of these are hard to quantify, which is why they were not included in the initial iteration.

 Eventually, it might also make sense to break some of these scoring sub components down into their own, more robust scoring algorithms.
 This way the subcomponents can be composed to score different types of blockchain finance products.
 Future coverage could include additional DeFi earning products like Set, synthetic asset products like Maker and UMA, market making products like Uniswap and the various CeFI counterparts of these products.